-Situated on the Western side of the Gulf of Mexico, Corpus Christi, TX is a beautiful town with a uniquely charming atmosphere.
-You feel like you are in a small town when you are near the beach, but you also find many museums, a downtown area and tons to do in the city.
-Living in Austin, I’ve been to Corpus several times, but knowing what I know now, this is how I would spend a perfect day in Corpus Christi.
+Situated on the Western side of the Gulf of Mexico, Corpus Christi, TX is a beautiful coastal city with a uniquely charming atmosphere.
+Living in Austin, I’ve been to Corpus several times.
+Knowing what I know now, these are my recommended things to do in Corpus Christi and how I would spend a perfect day.

 The biggest thing that will affect your day is the weather.
 If the weather is beautiful, you may want to spend most of the day at the beach.
 In that case, this itinerary could easily last you three days.
 If you go in the winter, this could still be spread across two days.

 Ads are how we pay our bills and keep our blog free for you to enjoy.
 We also use affiliate links; if you make a purchase through them, we may receive a small commission at no cost to you.

 How To Spend A Perfect Day In Corpus Christi

 Corpus Christi is a great place for a family vacation, a beach getaway or a romantic weekend.
 Below are the best things to do in this southern Texas town.